Discover the nature park

 Animals

 The crow-sized Black Woodpecker (Dryocopus martius) is the largest European woodpecker species in the Tyrolean Lech Nature Park.
 Its plumage is pitch black.
-Immediately striking is the scarlet crest, ...
+The scarlet-red crest immediately catches the eye, ...

 learn more